Host Partnership Strengthens Community & Industry

 Rahim, Joshua and Abbey are the current crop of My Gateway apprentices hosted to Sevaan Group.
 Photo credit: My Gateway.

-There have been many My Gateway apprentices flourish at Sevaan Group in that time and the company currently has three apprentices on its books.
+There have been many My Gateway apprentices flourish at Sevaan Group in that time and the company currently has three engineering apprentices on its books.
 Abbey Lyden is a first year Sheet Metal apprentice, Rahim Ahmad Junior is a second year Fitting & Machining apprentice, and Joshua Stubbs is a Fitting & Machining apprentice, who is only a few months away from completing his qualification.

 Steven Varrica, Chief Operating Officer at Sevaan Group, understands the importance of the business nurturing and developing these apprentices.